Go Back

 RealFeel® explains not only how it feels based on temperature, humidity and wind speed but also other factors such as sunshine intensity and shade.
 This is available on the free AccuWeather app.

-After a couple of days of lower humidity and noticeably cooler air early this week, a bubble of heat will break off from a searing heat dome over the middle of the United States later this week, AccuWeather meteorologists say.
+After a stretch of lower humidity and noticeably cooler air into midweek, a bubble of heat will break off from a searing heat dome over the middle of the United States later this week, AccuWeather meteorologists say.

 Along with the big slash in humidity will come a cut in temperatures, especially at night.
 The sun will tend to go to work during the day, but the air will regain its origin from central Canada at night.
-Temperatures will dip into the 60s in Washington, D.C., and into the 40s in some of the chilly spots over the Northeast's interior.
+Temperatures dipped into the 60s in New York City and Philadelphia, and into the mid-30s in some of the chilly spots over the Northeast's interior!
+Washington, D.C., bottomed out at 70 Tuesday morning.

 Over the next several days, a heat dome with highs in the 90s to low 100s will build over the middle of the Great Plains and the Mississippi Valley.